cleanflight/cleanflight/docs/Controls.md

 Typically set to just above relaiable spin up of all motors.
 Sometimes this is set slightly higher for prop stall provention during advanced manovers or sometimes considerably higher to produce a desired result.
 When armed with motor stop off, your motors will spin at this command so keep that in mind from a safety stand point.

 MAX_CHECK -
-Throttle positions above this level will invoke max_command.
+Throttle positions above this level will send max_command to the esc's.

 MAX_COMMAND -
 This is the max command to the esc from the flight controller.
 It is typically set to the max throw of the throttle